-Injury, wear and tear, aging and genetics are all factors that can cause hip or knee pain.
+Injury, wear and tear, aging and genetics are all factors that can cause hip pain.
 Other problems may be a result of an injury.

 Our orthopedic surgery team provides outstanding care and has advanced training in hip joint replacement surgery, including anterior hip replacement and orthopedic trauma.
 We work closely with a dedicated orthopedic care team that includes nurses, orthopedic nurse navigators and physical therapists to create a comprehensive treatment plan for before and after surgery.
 Our goal is to get you to be pain free and able to return to doing the things you love.

 Mark, Anterior Hip Replacement Surgery Patient